WilliamTjonndal/IT3212/assignment2/Group 25.md

   <em>Figure 38: Blob and contour detection applied to circular regions</em>
 </p>

 Blob detection is efficient at identifying roughly circular regions and provides quick localization and size estimates, making it ideal for detecting spots or particles across multiple scales.
-As shown in Figure 38, blob detection correctly separates the two touching circular objects, whereas contour detection merges them into a single unit.However, the blob detection algorithm lacks detailed shape information and struggles with irregular or complex objects.
+As shown in Figure 38, blob detection correctly separates the two touching circular objects, whereas contour detection merges them into a single unit.
+However, the blob detection algorithm lacks detailed shape information and struggles with irregular or complex objects.

 <p align="center">
   <img src="results/goodcontour.png" width="300"/><br>